 Famed New Nordic restaurant Noma put Copenhagen’s green spaces on the map when owner and Chef Rene Redzepi announced they’re opening up an urban farm in Christianshavn in 2017.
-But the Danish city – which was named the European green capital of the world back in 2014 – has actually been blooming with inner city agriculture for some time.
+But the Danish city – which was named the European green capital of the world back in 2014 – has actually been blooming with inner city agriculture and colony gardens for some time.

 Urban farming is on the rise, bolstered by Copenhagen’s overall aim to become carbon neutral by 2025.
 The city adopted a green roof policy some years back, ensuring all new buildings with roof slopes of less than 30 degrees must be covered with vegetation.
 We’re beginning to see a change in the way urban space is being used, with community gardens and urban farms springing up all over Copenhagen.